 Many Epic Trips are Sold Out Already

 World Expeditions has noticed a strong interest in their more challenging, remote, epic journeys.
 They aren’t alone, I’ve heard stories of high Antarctica demand for 2022 season.
-Intrepid Travel, another favorite company of mine has released its 2022/23 (!) polar season early after seeing a significant uplift in interest for their Antarctica expeditions.
-The decision to launch the season three months ahead of schedule came after September saw record bookings for Intrepid’s inaugural 2021/22 season on the Ocean Endeavor.
-Intrepid has also seen a 70% increase globally in searches to its Antarctica pages.
+Intrepid Travel, another favorite company of mine has seen a significant uplift in interest for their Antarctica expeditions.
+The decision to launch their season three months ahead of schedule came after September saw record bookings for Intrepid’s inaugural 2022 season on the Ocean Endeavor.
+Since the pandemic, Intrepid has also seen a 70% increase globally in searches to its Antarctica pages.

 What?
 Looks like I’m not the only one who is itching to do something epic after the pandemic.

 Great Canadian Trails told me that the demand we saw last summer in 2022 is likely to continue.
-Book sooner than later for most self-guided trekking itineraries, especially if someone’s looking for this summer (2021).
-Their treks tend to visit small communities with limited accommodations, and some might not be opening this year at all, which reduces further the capacity.
-I used did the epic East Coast Trail with Great Canadian Trails in 2019 right before the pandemic and it was an epic hike!
+Book sooner than later for most self-guided trekking itineraries, especially if someone’s looking for this summer (2022).
+Their treks tend to visit small communities with limited accommodations.
+I did the epic East Coast Trail with Great Canadian Trails in 2019 right before the pandemic and it was an epic hike!

 So it seems that the answer is plan your trip sooner rather than later.